cloudflare/cloudflare-docs/content/queues/learning/how-queues-works.md

 ## What is a Queue

-A queue is the core concept underpinning Cloudflare Queues: a queue can be thought of as a buffer or list that automatically scales as messages are written to it, and allows a consumer to pull messages from that same queue.
+A queue is a buffer or list that automatically scales as messages are written to it, and allows a consumer Worker to pull messages from that same queue.

 Queues are designed to be reliable, and messages written to a queue should never be lost once the write succeeds.
 Similarly, messages are not deleted from a queue until the [consumer](#consumer) has successfully consumed the message.